 - Only comes with one mount

 Setting up the computer is easy, whether you’re doing it on-screen or through the Stages app.
 Once the setup process is complete you can use ANT+ and Bluetooth technology to pair this Dash cycling computer to just about any device.
-As an added bonus, your favorite Bluetooth and ANT+ heart rate monitoring straps, speed and cadence sensors and power meters are also compatible.
+It also works with most Bluetooth and ANT+ heart rate monitoring straps, speed and cadence sensors and power meters.

 Other features to help boost your training rides include live interval recording and a barometric altimeter.
-The battery can last up to 24 hours, or up to 11 hours with heavier use such as maps, power and heart rate sensors and courses.
+The battery lasts up to 24 hours with regular use or up to 11 hours with heavier use such as maps, power and heart rate sensors and courses.

 - ANT+, ANT+ FE-C, Bluetooth Low Energy and WiFi connectivity

 - Lacks an ambient light sensor